nirs/sanlock/README.rst

        Tell  the  sanlock  daemon  to  initialize a lockspace on disk.
 The -o option can be used to specify the io  timeout  to  be  written  in  the host_id  leases.
+The -Z and -A options can be used to specify the sec‐ tor size and align size, and both should be set  together.
 (Also  see sanlock direct init.)

        sanlock client init -r RESOURCE

        Tell the sanlock daemon to initialize a resource lease on disk.
+The -Z and -A options can be used to specify the sector size and  align  size, and both should be set together.
 (Also see sanlock direct init.)

        sanlock client read -s LOCKSPACE

        Tell  the  sanlock  daemon  to  read  a  lockspace from disk.
 Only the LOCKSPACE path and offset are required.
 If host_id is zero, the  first record  at  offset  (host_id  1)  is  used.
-The complete  LOCKSPACE  and  io timeout are printed.
+The complete LOCKSPACE is printed.
+Add -D to print other  details.
+(Also  see  sanlock  direct read_leader.)

        sanlock client read -r RESOURCE

        Tell  the  sanlock daemon to read a resource lease from disk.
 Only the RESOURCE path and  offset  are  required.
 The  complete  RESOURCE  is printed.
+Add  -D  to  print  other details.
 (Also see sanlock direct read_leader.)

-       sanlock client align -s LOCKSPACE

-       Tell  the  sanlock  daemon to report the required lease alignment for a storage path.
-Only path is used from the LOCKSPACE argument.

        sanlock client add_lockspace -s LOCKSPACE